SmogDr/edar_coursebook/docs/09-transf.md

 )
 ```

-The plot below shows two boxplots: one depicts `asthma.prevalence` for the 15 school districts; the other depicts `black.carbon`.
+Figure \@ref(fig:outlier-1) below contains two boxplots: one depicts `asthma.prevalence` for the 15 school districts, and the other depicts `black.carbon`.
 I've circled the apparent outlier. **Outliers are easy to see in boxplots because they fall outside the whiskers.**

 <div class="figure" style="text-align: center">
 <img src="09-transf_files/figure-html/outlier-1-1.png" alt="Boxplots for two sets of data; the one on the right has an outlier." width="500" />